lucid-wei/g-cubed_teaching_model/site_src/3model_definitions.md

 Because a same type of variable can be used to describe different objects, e.g. country U and country N both have their GDP values.
 Thus, variables must be defined over sets.

-A set is a collection of distinct objects or elements, which are used to define variables.
+A set is a collection of distinct objects or elements, which are used to define variables, parameters and equations.

 # Variables